Jim Beirne

 James Patrick Beirne (October 15, 1946 – May 28, 2021) was an American professional football player who was a wide receiver in the American Football League (AFL) and National Football League (NFL).
-He played college football at Purdue University, where he was an All-American.
+He played college football at Purdue University, where he was an All-American, and first-team All-Big Ten as a senior (1967).
 He played professionally for the Houston Oilers of the AFL and was named an AFL All-Star in 1969.
 He later played in the NFL for the Oilers and San Diego Chargers.